 Exchange arrangement, work detail and lifestyle:

-We offer housing, and an open pantry with basic ingredients and seasonal farm raised goods in exchange for your help and enthusiasm.
+We offer experience, education, housing, and an open pantry with basic ingredients and seasonal farm raised goods in exchange for your help.
 We do not offer any stipend for this arrangement, so be sure to bring some savings to buy any special and personal items you may need while you’re here.

-Ideally we would like 40 hours a week of help around the property and house.
-In addition to daily chores, we usually have an ongoing to-do-list that will include both group and individual tasks as well as projects.
-This situation works best if you are self motivated and will take the initiative to put in your hours and to accomplish daily chores in a punctual time frame.
-You are encouraged to take time off to go explore the area, having your own car will greatly aid you in this pursuits but we can also go places together and the ranch itself has some pretty amazing frolicing opportunities.
+We would like 30 hours a week of help.
+In addition to daily routine chores and pressing tasks, we have an ongoing to-do-list that will include both group and individual tasks as well as bigger projects.
+This situation works best if you are self motivated and will take the initiative to put in your hours and to accomplish daily work details in a punctual time frame.
+You are encouraged to take time off to pursue personal projects or hobbies and go explore the area, having your own car will greatly aid you in this pursuits but we can also go places together and the ranch itself has some pretty amazing frolicing opportunities.

 Transportation is available from Albuquerque, but it is very helpful if you can make your way to Cuba, NM from Albuquerque via the 'Sandoval easy express” which is a great low cost rural bus and will put you 70 miles closer to the ranch.

-We suggest that you bring work gloves, barn boots/shoes, work clothes for warm and cold weather, and a sun hat.
-We do have a lot of loaner work clothes as well but an entire pair of work gloves can be hard to come by around here.
-Beds and bedding are provided.
+We suggest that you bring work gloves, barn boots/shoes, work clothes for warm and cold weather, music, a sun hat/sun protection, and also if you are not used to a dry climate bring lots of lotion and lip balm.
+We do have a lot of loaner work clothes as well but an entire pair of work gloves can be hard to come by around here at times.
 Also, because of our remote location, it is important that you stock up on any items that you don’t want to run out of, this especially applies to those with tobacco addictions.